nebari-dev/nebari-slurm/docs/configuration.md

 https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html#id2
 for more detail about each field.

-Files copied in this way will not overwrite existing files.
-Also, remember that the home directory of users is a network file system so it would only be necessary to copy files in the user directories into a single node.
+Remember that the home directory of users is a network file system so it would only be necessary to copy files in the user directories into a single node.